johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-05-01-blog-archive-for-docusaurus.md

 ## Handrolling a Docusaurus blog archive

-Let's create our own blog archive in the land of Docusaurus.
+Let's create our own blog archive in the land of the Docusaurus.

 We'll create a new page under the `pages` directory called `blog-archive.js` and we'll add a link to it in our `docusaurus.config.js`: